With beautiful beaches and good weather, it is easy to see why Cayman is regarded as an ideal place to retire, grow old and ultimately pass away.

 Poor Relief Payments

-For those too elderly to work, who are over the age of 60 and are in great need, the Needs Assessment Unit (NAU) currently offer a monthly stipend of CI$750.
-A full assessment needs to be undertaken and then the level of assistance required is investigated.
-This is only open to Caymanians.
+For those too elderly to work, who are over the age of 65 and are in great need, the Department of Financial Assistance (formerly known as the Needs assessment Unit) currently offer a monthly stipend.
+However, a full assessment of needs must be undertaken and then the level of assistance required is investigated.
+This is only open to Caymanians and you must be resident in Cayman.
+The department is located at 55 Seafarers Way, 1st Floor Aqua Mall, George Town.
+They are open Monday-Thursday 8.30am-4pm in person and until 5pm over the phone.
+On Fridays they are out visiting the different districts.
+Tel: (345) 946 0024 or email: dfainfo@gov.ky.

 Senior & Retirement Homes